 - 1. College Board: The College Board provides strategic oversight and ensures that our policies and initiatives align with our long-term goals and values.
 Their guidance is crucial in maintaining the integrity and sustainability of our institution. - 2.
-President's Council: The President's Council, composed of senior leadership, facilitates the implementation of strategic plans, and fosters a cohesive vision for the college.
-This council plays a pivotal role in bridging the gap between governance and operational execution. - Academic Affairs: The Academic Affairs arm is dedicated to upholding the highest standards of academic excellence.
-This body oversees curriculum development, faculty affairs, and academic policies, ensuring that our educational programs meet the evolving needs of the nursing profession. - 4.
+College Operation Leadership Team (COLT): COLT, composed of senior leadership, facilitates the implementation of strategic plans, and fosters a cohesive vision for the college.
+This team plays a pivotal role in bridging the gap between governance and operational execution. - 3.
+Academic Affairs: The Academic Affairs arm is dedicated to upholding the highest standards of academic excellence.
+This body is responsible for curriculum development, faculty affairs, and academic policies, ensuring that our educational programs meet the evolving needs of the nursing profession. - 4.
 Student Affairs: Student Affairs focuses on enhancing the student experience by addressing their needs and concerns.
 This arm supports student well-being, engagement, and success through various programs and services, fostering a supportive and inclusive campus environment. - 5.
-Student Government: The Student Government represents the voice of the student body in the governance process.
+Student Advisory Committee: This is our student government which represents the voice of the student body in the governance process.
 By actively participating in decision-making, students contribute to shaping policies and initiatives that directly impact their education and campus life.